kartonfarkas/api_docs/source/suite/overview/authentication.rst

 X-WSSE Format
 -------------

-The header has the following format (it is one HTTP header line, we just broke it to multiple lines for readability):
+The header has the following format (it is one HTTP header line, we just broke it into multiple lines for readability):

 .. code-block:: http